matthewbae/mf-memory-repro/README.md

  * It might have to do with the HMR implementation of Next.js MF plugin? https://github.com/module-federation/universe/pull/228
 3. How can I inspect what webpack does to pinpoint this kind of memory issue in the future?

 Note: I created `react-remote`, and it doesn't reproduce the memory leak.
 Although it consumes more memory using `material-icons`, at least it releases the memory.
-You can test `react-remote` by doing `npm ci` and `npm run start` and seeing the gc logs.
+You can test `react-remote` by doing `npm ci` and `npm run start` and seeing the gc logs as you spam "cmd + s" to trigger HMR.

 You don't have to run `next-host` with `next-remote` to reproduce the issue.